marqdouj/dotnet.azuremaps/README.md

 # DotNet.AzureMaps

+> NOTE: This is a new repository and is released as a Preview version.

 ## Summary
 A Blazor implementation of the Azure Maps Web SDK.
 It provides a set of components and services to easily integrate Azure Maps into Blazor applications.